pdrohm/pdrohm/README.md

 ## Sup Github 👋

 - 🔭 I'm currently working as a mobile developer at Portal Telemedicina, with React Native as my main stack.
-- 🌱 I'm studying Analysis and Systems Development at UNIASSELVI.
+- 🌱 I'm studying Analysis and Systems Development at UNINTER.
 - 🤔 I like to study about Sec Info, especially pentest, vulnerabilities, and hardware hacking.

 - 📫 Contact: phmarquesdev@gmail.com